jovelgeorge/calculator/README.md

 # devig & EV calculator

-open-source discord bot that calculates no-vig and expected value (EV) for sports betting odds/wagers.
+an open-source discord bot that calculates expected value (EV) and Kelly for betting odds after accounting for the vig.

 ## setup